-The popularity of renovating is growing every year, no doubt helped by the plethora of reality television shows on the topic.
+The popularity of renovating is growing every year, no doubt helped by the plethora of reality television shows like The Block.

 But, like so many other things in life, renovating is not necessarily the same as it appears on our television screens.